-Whenever Turnham Green is played, the resulting Army needs to obey Army Size Limits and Subordination rules.
+Whenever Turnham Green is played, the resulting stack in London must not breach any Major Army restrictions or other stacking (e.g. Subordination) rules.

 Unled Brigades moved by this card may be placed Inside the London Fortress.

 Card #80-The Cessation